Morena 6 support resources

 Is it possible to call Morena from Javascript?

-To design web scanning via JavaScript is possible, but really not trivial.
-Our advice is to use just pure applet, without javascript.
-You will have much simpler developer life.
-You have MorenaStudio source code ready for your inspiration.
-If it is necessary to use javascript, be aware of this threads problem:
+Designing web scanning via JavaScript is possible, but not trivial.
+Our advice is to use an applet on its own, without javascript.
+This will make your developer life much simpler.
+A MorenaStudio source code is available as a source of inspiration.
+If you must use javascript, you should be aware of this threads problem:

-Because of Twain specification, you need to manage a complete scanning in one thread.
-According to our experiences, some of Internet browsers use a special thread for java applet and another thread for javascript communication.
-You need to design such a solution, in which a complete communication with Morena will be in one thread.
+Because of Twain specifications, you need to run a complete scan in one thread.
+In our experience, some Internet browsers use a special thread for java applets and a different thread for javascript communication.
+You need to design a solution, in which the complete communication with Morena will be in one thread.

 How can I customize the scanning area size programmatically so the users don't have to see the scanner interface?

 You can call setFrame(double left, double top, double right, double bottom) of the TwainSource class.
-It uses the units set by the setUnits(int unit) method (Some Twain drivers ignore unit set by setUnits capability and use their own default one.).
-E.g. to acquire A4 size of paper, call
+It uses the units set by the setUnits(int unit) method (Some Twain drivers ignore the unit set by the setUnits capability and use their own default one.).
+For example, to acquire the A4 paper format, call

 twainSource().setUnits(TwainConstants.TWUN_CENTIMETERS);